 As Director of BTtoP for 15 years, he presented across the country as well as authored and edited multiple volumes, including Transforming Undergraduate Education and Well-Being and Higher Education: A Strategy for Change the Realization of Education’s Greater Purposes.
 Don holds a Ph.D. in philosophy from the University of Maryland, honorary doctorate degrees from Bates College and the College of Wooster, and a Distinguished Visiting Professorship from the University of Warsaw Poland.
 In addition to his role as Director of BTtoP, he served as a Senior Fellow with AAC&U, and as a consultant, advisor, and board member for a variety of higher education organizations, foundations, and institutions.
 Don now serves as a Trustee to the project.

 Sally is President of the S. Engelhard Center and a Trustee of the Charles Engelhard Foundation.
 A graduate of Trinity College, her areas of interest are in health, education, and environmental affairs.
 She currently serves on the Council of Advisors at the National Geographic Society and as a Regent for Georgetown University.
 She has served in public relations at the American Heritage Publishing Company and the Board of Trustees of the Potomac School (Virginia), St. Andrew's School (Delaware), Boston College, and the Carter Center.

-Caitlin Salins, Project Coordinator & Grants Manager
+Caitlin Salins, Executive Project Manager

 Mercedes Yanora, Project Associate